sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/install-the-ide.md

 ### About the license

-Educational edition IDE does not require license.
+The Educational edition IDE does not require a license.

-Standard edition IDE require the license, which you should apply from Gowin official website, visit https://www.gowinsemi.com/en/support/license/ for more information, and there will be a software choice between `GOWIN EDA` and `GOWIN GMD`, the `GOWIN EDA` is what we use to program FPGA and the `GOWIN GMD` is what we use to program the hardcore or softcore in FPGA, so you should choose `GOWIN EDA` in the software choice to get your license to run GOWIN IDE.
+The Standard edition IDE requires a license, which you should apply for from the Gowin official website, visit https://www.gowinsemi.com/en/support/license/ for more information, and there you will be able to make a choice of software between `GOWIN EDA` and `GOWIN GMD`. `GOWIN EDA` is what we use to program FPGA and the `GOWIN GMD` is what we use to program the hardcore or softcore in FPGA, so you should choose `GOWIN EDA` to get a license to run GOWIN IDE.

 ### Verify license

-When run GOWIN IDE, a license manager message box will appear, click `Broswer` and select your license file, `Check` and `Save`.
+When you run GOWIN IDE, a license manager message box will appear.
+Once you have a license file you can click `Browse...` and select your license file, then `Check` and finally `Save`.

 <img src="./assets/IDE-13.png" alt="Broswer lic" width=45%>
 <img src="./assets/check.png"  alt="Check lic"   width=45%>

-Then we can start to use GOWIN IDE.
+Now you can use the GOWIN IDE.

 ### Programmer

-Because the Programmer application installed with IDE may bot match with the USB-JTAG we provide when burning fpga, so for Windows users it's commanded that using this [Programmer](https://dl.sipeed.com/shareURL/TANG/programmer) to burn FPGA.
+Because the Programmer installed with IDE may not match the USB-JTAG we provide it may not work.
+So for Windows users we recommended using this [Programmer](https://dl.sipeed.com/shareURL/TANG/programmer) instead.

-For Linux users, go to the end of this page to see [burn-in-linux](#burn-in-linux) if you have trouble running Gowin programmer.
+For Linux users, go to the end of this page to see the section [burn-in-linux](#burn-in-linux) if you have issues with the Gowin programmer.

 ## Other

-It may take a time to receive license.
-During this time we can read GOWIN Semiconductor Corp official documents, which can easily be found after installing IDE.
+It may take some time to receive a license.
+During this time we sugegst you read the GOWIN Semiconductor Corp official documents, which are installed with the IDE.

-There are three contents in the IDE installation path : IDE folder, Programmer folder, uninst.exe
+There are three things in the IDE installation path: IDE folder, Programmer folder, uninst.exe

 ![ide_folder](./../../../zh/tang/Tang-Nano-Doc/get_started/assets/ide_folder.png)

-**IDE** folder：Here I suggest you view the **doc** folder, many GOWIN Semiconductor Corp official documents are set in it like showing below.
+**IDE** folder：Here I suggest you look in the **doc** folder, where many GOWIN Semiconductor Corp official documents are, as shown below.

 ![IDE](./../../../zh/tang/Tang-Nano-Doc/get_started/assets/doc-folder.png)

-**Programmer folder**: There are also many documents
+**Programmer folder**: There are also many documents here.

 ![programmer](./../../../zh/tang/Tang-Nano-Doc/get_started/assets/programmer-folder.png)

-We suggest you delete the Programmer folder installed with IDE and use this version [Click me](https://dl.sipeed.com/shareURL/TANG/programmer)，which can reduse many troubles
+We suggest you delete the Programmer folder installed with the IDE and use this version [Click me](https://dl.sipeed.com/shareURL/TANG/programmer)，which can solve some issues.

-**uninst.exe**：remove IDE
+**uninst.exe**：This program uninstalls the IDE.

 ## Burn in linux

-Here is a way to burn the development board in linux [click me](./flash-in-linux.md)
+[Click here](./flash-in-linux.md) is how to burn the development board in linux.